justino/p2pool-ui-punchy/README.md

 - Important information at the top of the page
 - Mobile friendly
 - Each user can highlight their own miners through configuration stored on the local client
-- Change themes with the click of a button
+- Change themes with the click of a button (themes provided by: [Bootswatch.com](http://bootswatch.com))
 - Chart indicates when blocks are found (merged from https://github.com/roy7/p2pool-node-status)

 See Screenshots: